 These water treatments in closed loop systems optimize their ability to transfer heat throughout a manufacturing facility.
 Whether the unit operates chilled or hot will determine the chemicals and specific equipment used and the final pricing of this form of water treatment.

 Cooling tower water treatment includes microbial prevention, corrosion protection and scale prevention.
-Failing to maintain the water chemistry in cooling towers will cost your facility money in higher energy and cleaning expenses.
+Failing to maintain the water chemistry in cooling towers will cost your facility money due to higher energy and cleaning expenses.
 Starting with a well-planned cooling tower water treatment system will reduce operating costs over time.

 As with other types of industrial water treatment, the cost of chemically preventing bacteria, scale and corrosion in cooling towers depends on the size of the towers, their volume and the exact types of prevention measures taken.